Rearguard Affair of Étreux: Battle

-Less than a battalion strength, just 3 companies of the 2nd Battalion of "The Munsters" supported by a couple of field guns halted the advance of the German Army for fourteen hours in the area of Oisny and Étreux during the retreat from Mons on 27 August.
+Less than a battalion strength, just 3 companies of the 2nd Battalion of The Royal Munster Fusiliers from Ireland supported by a couple of field guns halted the advance of the German Army for fourteen hours in the area of Oisny and Étreux during the retreat from Mons on 27 August.

 Under continual pressure from German attacks the Munsters fell back to an orchard near the village of Étreux.
 As night fell on the evening of the 27 August, they found themselves surrounded by the Germans.
 Having exhausted their ammunition they surrendered.
 In their action at Ètreux only four officers and 240 other ranks of the 2nd Munsters survived but the battalion delayed German pursuit of the British I Corps, gaining time for the British Expeditionary Force to escape.
 The 2nd Munsters were outnumbered at odds of over 6:1 and when finally defeated, the survivors were congratulated on their bravery by the German soldiers they had fought.
 The German X (Reserve) Corps continued its advance towards Wassigny and Étreux on 27 August, where its constituent 19th (Reserve) Division reported that it had "scattered a British battalion".